example42/puppet-graylog2/README.md

 ## USAGE - Basic management

-* Install graylog2 with default settings, that is installation from official site, run as graylog2 user
+$* Install graylog2 with default settings, that is installation from official site, run as graylog2 user.
+It installs also the web interface, by default

         class { 'graylog2': }